chenshanmugarajah/Sparta-Global-Profile/README.md

   - Each member started to work on:
     - Chris worked on login tracking and first time login password change
     - Bruno began looking into image uploading and AWS
-    - Alex started working on displaying different information within the Admin Panel and fixing a bug.
+    - Alex started working on displaying different information within the Admin Panel page and fixing a bug.

 - 12:30 Lunch